Active Substance: idursulfase

-The company that makes Elaprase will investigate the long-term effects of the medicine, and whether it stimulates the body to produce antibodies that could affect the medicine’s safety and effectiveness.
-The company will also study the medicine’s effectiveness in patients below five years of age, and investigate whether it has any effects on the lungs, the heart or the blood vessels.
+The company that markets Elaprase will investigate the long-term effects of the medicine, particularly on the lungs, the heart and the blood vessels, and whether the body produces antibodies that could affect the medicine’s safety and effectiveness.

 What measures are being taken to ensure the safe and effective use of Elaprase?